 - Aggravated Assault and/or Battery Assault that involves the threat of deadly violence, and battery that causes serious injury, will both result in felonies.

 A misdemeanor arrest can happen to anyone.
 Whether it’s for a first or second DUI, disorderly conduct, reckless driving, or some other common offense, misdemeanors can quickly land an unprepared individual in jail.
 Once incarcerated, your thoughts will naturally turn to jail release.
 As soon as a judge or bail schedule sets the bail amount, we can arrange rapid discharge from any local jail facility.

 While a misdemeanor might not seem serious, even the least of them can carry a sentence of 60 days in jail.
 Probation violations are a fairly common reason for misdemeanor imprisonment.
 If you cannot abide by the terms of your probation, judges will often deny bail.
-If this is not the case, turn to your local team at Tom Culbreth Bail Bonds for bail bonds in Cocoa, FL.
+If this is not the case, turn to your local team at Tom Culbreth Bail Bonds for bail bonds in Cocoa and Palm Bay, FL.